Appendicitis in Children

 After surgery, your child will not be allowed to eat or drink anything for a certain

 period of time.
 This lets the intestine heal.
-During this time, fluids will be given
+During this time, fluids, antibiotics

-At some point, your child will be able to drink clear liquids such as water, sports
+As the healing progresses, your child will be able to drink clear liquids such as

-drinks, or apple juice.
-He or she will slowly move on to solid foods.
+water, sports drinks, or apple juice. and will gradually move on to soft then solid

 After your child leaves the hospital, the healthcare provider will likely limit his